 As individuals and as a group, GLP Scholars are committed to giving back and to improving the lives of others.
-As part of the Illinois Tech Global Leaders Program’s Summer Session, Scholars collaborate in teams to develop and propose a Community Innovation Project of their own design to be implemented in their communities over the next year (July 2015-June 2016).
+As part of the Illinois Tech Global Leaders Program’s Summer Session, Scholars collaborate in teams to develop and propose a Community Innovation Project of their own design to be implemented in their communities over the next year (July 2016-June 2017).

 What are Community Innovation Projects?

-Community Innovation Projects are student-driven projects that allow Scholars to address a real-world issue in their community that they are passionate about.
+Community Innovation Projects are student-driven projects that allow Scholars to address a real-world issue in their community that is important to them.
 This unique experience empowers our Scholars to become agents of change and develop as leaders.
-Past Innovation Project topics include reducing the high school dropout rate, raising awareness of cyber bullying, and increasing access to the STEM fields for racial/ethnic minorities and women.
+Innovation Project topics for the current 2015-2016 academic year include educating teens on energy consumption, preventing youth violence in Chicago through interactive dialogue, and increasing access to the STEM fields for girls and women.

 - Mentor and advise a team of 6-8 Scholars as they identify objectives, create a budget and project plan, find outside resources, and implement solutions